- Open today, 10 am to 5 pm.

 Tour Request Form

-Tours are also available, by appointment, at our Historic Houses in downtown Norfolk.
+Tours are also available, by appointment, at the Myers House in downtown Norfolk.

 Who gives tours?